davenaylor/postie/readme.txt

 * Fixed bug where base64 strings were being double decoded.

 = 1.4.8 (2012.12.09) =
-* fix collisions with simple_html_dom
+* Fixed collisions with simple_html_dom
-* fix bug when trying to get file name from MIME part
+* Fixed bug when trying to get file name from MIME part
-* fix bug causing Cannot modify header information warning
+* Fixed bug causing Cannot modify header information warning

 = 1.4.7 (2012.12.07) =
 * Fixed bug in cron setup that was preventing Weekly, twice an hour and every ten minute schedules from running.